Excommunication:

 On the opposite side of the Church Growth Movement are some Lutheran pastors who believe the Bible and the Lutheran Confessions give the pastor the right to excommunicate members without consulting the congregation.
 They appeal to the writings of Rev. Wilhelm Loehe and Rev. Johannes Grabau.
 Though the theological views of those who follow Church Growth Movement versus hierarchy may be completely divergent, the outcome is the same: the usurpation of congregational authority.

-The student correctly states that congregations should not carry out excommunications without the agreement of the pastor but then states that pastors may proceed to excommunicate without the voters’ assembly.33
+32The student correctly states that congregations should not carry out excommunications without the agreement of the pastor but then states that pastors may proceed to excommunicate without the voters assembly.

-He appeals to Luther’s letters on excommunication as proof that Luther practiced excommunication of members without consulting of the congregation.34 Here the student misses the point.
-The authority over the Castle Church at Wittenburg was not the voters’ assembly, but Duke John the Elector’s.
+34 Here the student misses the point.
+The authority over the Castle Church at Wittenburg was not the voters assembly, but Duke John the Electors.
 Therefore Luther consults the Elector before he moves from the lesser ban to the greater ban.
-The student sites a number of other letters that Luther wrote on this subject but never explains the difference between the polity Luther recommended on this subject verses the reality in which he found himself in Wittenburg.
+The student sites a number of other letters that Luther wrote on this subject but never explains the difference between the polity Luther recommended on this subject verses the reality in which he found himself in Wittenburg.It is true that the apostles did exercise their own discipline without consulting a congregation such as Peter dealing with Annanias and Saphira, and Simon Magnus and others.
+The Bible says the church is founded on the prophets and the apostles.
+However, called pastors are not apostles and prophets.

-The student mistakenly concludes, "Granted, Luther believed the Office of the Keys belonged to the congregation, but when a pastor was called, the authority, duty and right of the Keys was delegated to the pastor to perform in the name of the congregation."35 He goes on to say that since the pastor doesn’t need the congregation’s permission to preach and baptize, he doesn’t need the congregation’s permission to excommunicate a member.36 In other words, the student believes that the power to excommunicate is inherent in the pastoral office as taught by the seminary professor.
+The student mistakenly concludes, "Granted, Luther believed the Office of the Keys belonged to the congregation, but when a pastor was called, the authority, duty and right of the Keys was delegated to the pastor to perform in the name of the congregation."

-Luther clearly did not teach that the pastor excommunicates members in place of the congregation by divine right.
-Luther says the clergy only administrate the Lord’s Supper they do not own it!
-"But it [the Lord’s Supper] is not called a sacrament of the clerics but a sacrament of the church; and a cleric should be a servant of the church and not his own lord in opposition to the church."37
+35 He goes on to say that since the pastor doesnt need the congregations permission to preach and baptize, he doesnt need the congregations permission to excommunicate a member.36 In other words, the student believes that the power to excommunicate is inherent in the pastoral office as taught by the seminary professor.Luther clearly did not teach that the pastor excommunicates members in place of the congregation by divine right.
+Luther says the clergy only administrate the Lords Supper they do not own it!
+"But it [the Lords Supper] is not called a sacrament of the clerics but a sacrament of the church; and a cleric should be a servant of the church and not his own lord in opposition to the church."

-For Luther, if the means of grace, the office of the ministry, and the right to call belong to the congregation so did the right to excommunicate.39
+38For Luther, if the means of grace, the office of the ministry, and the right to call belong to the congregation so did the right to excommunicate.

-The congregation has the duty to point out sin in excommunication.
-They must do this if they are concerned about the soul of the erring brother.40 Since all Christians are equal through baptism, they have the right and duty to exercise the Office of the Keys.
+39The congregation has the duty to point out sin in excommunication.
+They must do this if they are concerned about the soul of the erring brother.

-"The Office of the Keys belong to the whole church and to each of its members, both as regard their [the keys] authority and their various uses."41
+40 Since all Christians are equal through baptism, they have the right and duty to exercise the Office of the Keys."The Office of the Keys belong to the whole church and to each of its members, both as regard their [the keys] authority and their various uses."

-"For since we have proved all of these things to be the common property of all Christians, no one individual can arise by his own authority and arrogate to himself alone what belongs to all."42
+41"For since we have proved all of these things to be the common property of all Christians, no one individual can arise by his own authority and arrogate to himself alone what belongs to all."42

 Final Authority for Excommunication Belongs to the Congregation

-The entire debate of pastoral versus congregational authority is at the expense of the authority of God’s word.
-Pastors have nothing to fear if their Voters are instructed in God’s word and Congregations have nothing to fear if their pastors rely on the authority of God’s word.
+The entire debate of pastoral versus congregational authority is at the expense of the authority of Gods word.
+Pastors have nothing to fear if their Voters are instructed in Gods word and Congregations have nothing to fear if their pastors rely on the authority of Gods word.

 One may attempt to point to the Catholic Church in America as proof that hierarchy is not a barrier to church and ministry.
 However, the Catholic Church only claims 60 million of all Americans when they have suffered so many losses in America they should have at least double that number.
 They have become the great feeding trough for other denominations.
 Numerically the Catholic Church has suffered greater losses in America than it did during the Reformation.
-They would have far more members if they had operated their churches under the authority of voters’ assemblies instead of the priests.
+They would have far more members if they had operated their churches under the authority of voters assemblies instead of the priests.

-The laity must be able to sit in the pew and be certain that the pastor’s first priority is saving their souls by teaching them God’s word and administrating the sacraments, not control and manipulation in the name of the Lord.
+The laity must be able to sit in the pew and be certain that the pastors first priority is saving their souls by teaching them Gods word and administrating the sacraments, not control and manipulation in the name of the Lord.

 The endnotes used in this work are linked from the note number in the text to the endnote at the bottom of the page, and vice versa.
 In addition, where a note uses "ibid." or "op. cit.", it is linked to the appropriate parent endnote information.